Eberle, Islanders put Penguins on brink of elimination

 The Penguins, who won the Stanley Cup in 2016 and 2017, continued to be thwarted by the Islanders’ stifling pressure and the play of goaltender Robin Lehner, who made 25 saves Sunday.

-Garrett Wilson scored for Pittsburgh, which has gotten no points the series from Sidney Crosby, who had 100 points in the regular season, or his linemate, 40-goal scorer Jake Guentzel.
+Garrett Wilson scored for Pittsburgh, which has gotten no points in the series from Sidney Crosby — who had 100 points in the regular season — or his linemate, 40-goal scorer Jake Guentzel.

 Goaltender Matt Murray stopped 32 New York shots.